Anorme/misqabbi-backend/src/middleware/README.md

 # Middleware Summary

+This folder contains authentication and authorization middleware for the Misqabbi backend, now powered by JWT and MongoDB.

+---

 ## `verifyToken`

-**Purpose:** Authenticate requests using Firebase ID tokens.
+**Purpose:** Authenticate requests using JWT tokens.

 **How it works:**

-- Expects header: `Authorization: Bearer <idToken>`
+- Expects header: `Authorization: Bearer <token>`
-- Verifies the token via Firebase Admin SDK
+- Verifies the token using the server's JWT secret
+- Decodes payload to extract user ID
+- Fetches full user document from MongoDB
-- Attaches decoded user info to `req.user`
+- Attaches user object to `req.user`
-- Rejects requests with missing or invalid tokens
+- Rejects requests with missing, malformed, or expired tokens

 **Use:** Place before protected routes: